Shewitttt/UI-UX-module-design/planning/stakeholder-1st-interview.md

 Q. What is your ambition?
 Where do you see yourself in the next two years?

 > I want to be a programmer.
-I am currently enrolled in a bootcamp learning Front End Web Development.
+I am currently enrolled in a boot camp learning Front End Web Development.
 I am improving my programming skills day by day.
-After I finish this bootcamp I hope to be employed in a big company where they give on job training.
+After I finish this boot camp I hope to be employed in a big company where they give on job training.

 Q.How did you decide to change career?